gerardpuigl/Spring-custom-starter-and-sample/spring-boot-custom-starter-web-client/README.md

 # Custom Starter Web Client Module

-Added libraries and classes related with spring rest client
+Based on spring openfeign, added libraries and classes related with spring rest client and its configuration.

 ## What includes?
-1. **Feign client dependencies**
+1. **Feign client dependencies and configurations**

 ## Setup